humanmade/altis-documentation/user-docs/content-and-content-blocks/content-creation.md

 ![](../assets/content-creation-image23.png)

 You can assign every post to a category.
-This is useful when you want to organise posts by topics or themes.
-Click Add New category to add a category:
+This is useful when you want to **organise posts by topics or themes**.
+Click **Add New category** to add a category:
 ![](../assets/content-creation-image6.png)

-You can create your own categories and sub-categories.
+You can create your own **categories and sub-categories**.
 It keeps things organised in a hierarchy for you and your audience.
 For example, a category could be “UK news” and the sub-category could be “Politics”.

 ## Tags
 ![](../assets/content-creation-image21.png)

-Tags are optional.
+Tags are **optional**.
 You commonly use them when you want to be more specific about your post’s content.
 Think of them like social media hashtags.
 For example:

 - Category: UK news
 - Sub-category: Politics